leeradev/AeroBot/README.md

 Head Manager: Spencer#4904

 ## Installation

+Open up CMD and type in npm the following to install pm2:

+**npm install pm2@latest -g

-Run the script after downloading the discord.js library.
+Now in CMD, type in the following to install the discord.js library:

+**npm install discord.js --save